-Then we have Peggy Your who claims she saw the young couple in the car, even describing their movement within the Rambler.
+Then we have Peggy Your, who claimed she saw the young couple in the car, even describing their movement within the Rambler.
 She passed the turnout before both James Owen and Stella Medeiros, which creates a further problem.
-From Peggy Your, to James Owen, to Stella Medeiros, the young couple have apparently vanished and then reappeared on the gravel turnout, yet James Owen saw nobody "in or around the cars."
-If they were not "in or around the cars," where the hell were they.
+From Peggy Your, to James Owen, to Stella Medeiros, the young couple apparently vanished and then reappeared on the gravel turnout, because James Owen saw nobody "in or around the cars."
+If they were not "in or around the cars," where the hell were they?

 Raymond Grant went on to say "The other two witnesses, Robert Connley and James Owen, said there was no one in or around the vehicle(s).
 One's headlights do NOT shine into the turnout when one is coming from the east, driving west.
 Peggy Your could only have been right if Homer had had his high beams on, in which case they would have hit the driver door window, which was up on a night with the temperature at 22°.
 So the high beams hit that window for a split second and bounce off, and how does Peggy make out what the teenagers inside that closed window were doing from 350 feet away?

 Peggy thought she saw the victims, just as Helen Axe thought she saw the Faraday Rambler when she went by at 10:15 pm.
 She didn't.
 But she knew she'd seen a car parked in the turnout, knew the victims were killed there, and somehow her mind just assumed she'd seen the victims moving around inside as she rode by.
 This phenomenon is called a false or self-generated memory, and it happens all the time to witnesses in criminal cases trying to remember what they saw.